xyproto/favicon-editor/README.md

 ## Features and limitations

-* Will only save as 16-color graysacle images.
+* Will only save graphics as 16-color graysacle images.

 ## Hotkeys